placebeyondtheclouds/placebeyondtheclouds.github.io/README.md

 # My personal webpage

 Static site generated with Jekyll and hosted on GitHub Pages.
 Markdown language for the content markup.
-The site is built with the [Chirpy theme][https://github.com/cotes2020/jekyll-theme-chirpy/wiki].
+Continuous deployment [CD] with GitHub Actions.
+The site is built with the [Chirpy theme][chirpy].

 ## Steps to reproduce (on Linux)